In some cases, it is not possible to use a table saw, for example, because you have to work in another place than your workshop.

 This problem can be solved by sliding the adjustable fence forward.

-By shortening this, the problem is also quickly resolved here.
+By shortening this fence on one end, the problem could be quickly fixed here.

-The free plans you can download here have been tweaked so you can create the perfect crosscut jig.
+I have tweaked the free circular saw crosscut plans you can download here, so you can create the perfect crosscut jig.

 Building a workshop can be tough and involves a lot of trial and error.